 LESSON 4: assessing watershed health - native and invasive species

 During this 90-minute classroom lesson students analyze data from the field study to assess the health of their local watershed system.
 Students also explore how native and invasive species impact watershed health and simulate the effects an invasive species can have on a river ecosystem.

 BOOK YOUR 5th GRADE PROGRAM

-To book Hands in the River, please click on the state where your school resides.
+To book Hands in the River, please review the school districts we serve in Nevada and California and click on the state where your school resides.
 When prompted to choose grade/program, please select 5th - Hands in the River.